ligato/docs/docs/plugins/connection-plugins.md

 ### Configuration

-REST plugin functionality is enabled without the need for any external configuration file.
-The default HTTP server endpoint is opened on port `0.0.0.0:9191`.
+You do not require an external file to open the default HTTP server endpoint on port `0.0.0.0:9191`.

-There are several options for configuring a different port number:
+However, you can configure a different port number with one of the following options:

 - VPP agent flag:
 ```